Color

 Mimosa and Dandelion Classification

 After knowing about various Mimosa and Dandelion facts, let's study their classification.
 Based on genetic and physical features, Mimosa and Dandelion classification starts with knowing their scientific name.
 The scientific name of Mimosa and Dandelion is Rosa and Taraxacum respectively.
-Mimosa belongs to Not Available family whereas Dandelion falls under Asteraceae family.
+Mimosa belongs to family whereas Dandelion falls under Asteraceae family.
 Also check out Flowers by Color so as to plant colorful aroma in the garden.